datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/ClassicToCoreGraphMigration.md

 It's also worth noting that typically OLTP traversals cannot realistically process every person in a country, and OLAP traversals do not need the reverse record anyway.

-For these reasons Native Engine graphs are more conservative in edge record creation, creating only one record for each edge and thus speeding up ingestion.
+For these reasons Core Engine graphs are more conservative in edge record creation, creating only one record for each edge and thus speeding up ingestion.
 This also allows external tools such as DSBulk to be used to insert data.

 ### Indexing edges to allow navigation in different directions.